Core excitations of uranyl in Cs$_{2}$UO$_{2}$Cl$_{4}$ from relativistic embedded damped-response time-dependent density functional theory calculations: Results and Discussion

 The relatively modest changes upon including dynamical electron correlation (about 5 eV) are consistent with the findings of~~\citet{south20164} on the contribution from electron correlation (at MP2 level) to the binding energies in uranyl, as most of the core hole relaxation is coming from the orbital optimization enabled by the RASSCF approach.
 It is nevertheless interesting to note that the RASSCF calculations are closer to the experiment than RASPT2, suggesting a possible cancellation of errors when comparing the bare uranyl to the experimental system.
 We will return to this point when discussing the performance of embedding.

-The damping factor employed for determining the DR-TD-DFT absorption spectra shown in Figure~\ref{fig:4c2cntosuo2cl4} were selected to best reflect the profile observed in the experimental data for the Cs$_2$UO$_2$Cl$_4$ crystal, after exploring different values for each edge.
-For the oxygen K-edge, the value is somewhat larger ($\gamma=1.0$ eV) than for the uranium M$_4$ and L$_3$ edges ($\gamma=0.5$ eV), but nevertheless our results show that with these choices the key features of both conventional and high-resolution spectra can be clearly identified.
-We note that the value for the L$_3$ edge was utilized for the purpose of comparison with the 2-component simulation.
-A more detailed comparison of the impact of a different damping factor on spectral profiles is presented in the supplementary information.
-There, we also provide a comparison of different line profile functions.
-The broadening profile presented in Figure \ref{fig:4c2cntosuo2cl4} was a Voigt function for the O K-edge and U L$_3$-edge spectra, and a Gaussian function for the U M$_4$-edge simulation.
+As final remarks, we note that the damping factors employed for determining the 4c-DR absorption spectra shown in Figure~\ref{fig:poldep} are not arbitrary but were selected to best reflect the profile observed in the experimental data for the Cs$_2$UO$_2$Cl$_4$ crystal, after exploring different values for each edge.
+For the oxygen K-edge, the value is somewhat larger ($\gamma=1.0$ eV) than for the uranium M$_4$- and L$_3$-edges ($\gamma=0.5$ eV), but nevertheless our results show that with these choices the key features of both conventional and high-resolution spectra can be clearly identified.

+Furthermore, the broadening profile presented in Figure \ref{fig:poldep} was chosen to better fit the experimental data: for the O K-edge and U L$_3$-edge spectra, we employed a Voigt profile, and Gaussian function for the U M$_4$-edge.
+In the supplementary information, Figure~\ref{damping-1} presents the effect of the damping factors, and Figures~\ref{broadening-1},~\ref{broadening-2}, and~\ref{broadening-3} the effect of the broadening profiles on the simulated spectra.